codetalkio/codethoughts.io/posts/2016-05-11-using-electron-with-haskell.md

     $('#status').html(`Attempt no. <b>${currentAttemptNo}</b>.
 Are you sure the server is running on <b>${host}</b>, and the endpoint
                        <b>${endpoint}</b> is correct?`)
-    // Keep trying until we get an answer or reach the maximum number of retries if (currentAttemptNo < maxAttempts) {
+    // Keep trying until we get an answer or reach the maximum number of retries. if (currentAttemptNo < maxAttempts) {
       setTimeout(function() {
         _fetchUserList(waitTime, maxAttempts, currentAttemptNo+1)